|

 as NCAT/UNC-G

-Joint Millennial Campus relocated NCA&T College
+Joint Millennial Campus called for relocating NCA&T College

 of Engineering, School